 Coding Toys – Hands On Coding Fun

-If your budget allows, there are some amazing toys on the market that teach coding skills.
+If your budget allows, there are some amazing toys and robots on the market that teach coding skills.
 The best part with these toys is that your kids will spend hours practicing and mastering their new skills, all with a smile!
 These toys are a genius way to engage kids at all levels of abilities in coding.
 Our personal favourite that has been used for years is Sphero, but all our coding toys get a lot of use.
 I highly recommend breaking out the coding toys for Hour of Code.

 Screen Free Coding